Information on applying for a building permit for residential construction.

 If you still have questions, please call the Permit Office at 622-3313.
 There is a design professional available to answer your questions.

 Please bring 5 sets of plans/ drawings to the Permit Office.
 Pictures are also required if the property is located in a local historic district.
-A design professional will decide wether or not the application may be approved the same day or routed.
+A design professional will decide whether or not the application may be approved the same day or routed.

 Applications residential projects with a project cost of less than $80,000 are reviewed by an architect or engineer from the staff of the Plan Exam section at the "hot spot".
 The plan examiner will review the applicant's plans and approve or make changes.
 Once approved, the applicant will meet with a customer service representative who will process the permit application.